StamusNetworks/SELKS/README.rst

 Intro
 =====

-SELKS is a free and open source Debian (with LXDE X-window manager) based IDS/IPS platform released under GPLv3 from Stamus Networks (https://www.stamus-networks.com/).
+SELKS is a free and open source Debian based IDS/IPS/Network Security Monitoring platform released under GPLv3 from Stamus Networks (https://www.stamus-networks.com/).

 The SELKS ISO is both Live and Installable ISO in one.
 Once installed it is